10 Animals That Could Attack Your Dog

 3. Cougars

-Cougars, also known as mountain lions or pumas, pose a serious danger for outdoor dogs.
-Cougar attacks on dogs aren’t necessarily aggressive behaviour.
+Cougars, also known as mountain lions or pumas, pose a danger to outdoor dogs.
+Cougar attacks on dogs aren’t necessarily aggressive behavior.
 They see pet cats and dogs as a food source.
 These animals were once near extinction, but the sightings are trending upward throughout the west and southwest areas of the United States.
 Cougars are more interested in hunting livestock, they will attack a dog if an opportunity arises.

 If you see a cougar on your property, notify animal control or the police immediately.
 If you do come across a cougar on a hiking track, remain calm and give the big cat a chance to flee, if it’s cornered.
 Back away slowly and keep your eye on it.
 If you are attacked, you must fight back with any means necessary.
 If you do not have a weapon, use sticks, rocks, or whatever is on hand.
 If you have to fight, aim for the eyes and face.